Central Banking FinTech RegTech Global Supervisory Summit

-- Explore the roadmap of where FinTech and RegTech is heading globally
+- Attendees gained a snapshot of what the FinTech and RegTech world looks like, and explored the roadmap of where FinTech and RegTech is heading globally

-- Network with a global community of senior official representatives with an active interest in FinTech and RegTech
+- Global community of senior official representatives with an active interest in FinTech and RegTech

-- Understand in which areas APIs and software solutions can provide added value to central banking and regulation, as well as how to combine in-house and outsourced solutions
+- Explored which areas APIs and software solutions can provide added value to central banking and regulation, as well as how to combine in-house and outsourced solutions

 The Central Banking FinTech & RegTech Global Supervisory Summit represents a unique platform where the global community of the senior official sector representatives with an active interest in FinTech, RegTech and SupTech can come together and share views and experiences in a confidential environment.